dev-mush/jaims-py/README.md

 _My name is Bot, jAIMs Bot._ 🕶️

 jAIms is a lightweight Python framework built on top of the OpenAI library that lets you create powerful LLM agents.
-It is designed with simplicity and ease of use in mind and only depends on `openai` and `tiktoken`.
+It is designed with simplicity and ease of use in mind and only depends on `openai`, `tiktoken` and `Pillow`.

 ## Installation